Guidelines for quarantine

 If you are arriving from abroad, you will need to follow some important public health guidelines.
 This guide will help you prepare.

-Everyone, whether Canadian citizen or international, is required to quarantine for 14 days upon arrival in Canada from abroad.
+Everyone, whether Canadian citizen, permanent resident or international student, is required to quarantine for 14 days upon arrival in Canada from abroad.
 This applies to both land and air travel.

-If you do not abide by the Quarantine Act, you could also face fines of up to $1 million and 3 years’ imprisonment
+If you do not abide by the Quarantine Act, you could also face fines of up to $1 million and three years’ imprisonment.
+For more information, visit: Immigration Refugees and Citizenship Canada and Government of Canada travel and quarantine info.

 Being in quarantine means you must self-isolate in one location for the 14-day duration.
 During this period, you must: